 Step Five: Defer Reinvesting.
 If you do have income or capital gains distributions, we recommend sending them to your money market fund rather than automatically reinvesting in the fund that generated them.
 By going to cash, you can use the funds to rebalance or save yourself some taxes by reinvesting after the fund’s distribution date.

 Step Six: Take RMDs.
-If you’re over 70½ years old, the IRS requires you to begin making withdrawals from your tax-deferred accounts—the smallest sum you must take in any given year is your required minimum distribution (RMD).
+If you’re over 70½ years old, the IRS requires you to begin making withdrawals from your tax-deferred accounts—the smallest sum you must take in any given year is your required minimum distribution (RMD)A required minimum distribution is the amount of money that must be withdrawn each year from tax-deferred retirement accounts once the beneficiary reaches retirement age (72, according to IRS rules)..
 We answer many common questions about RMDs here, but the most important thing to know about them is that failing to take the proper amount can incur steep tax penalties.
 Please don’t hesitate to reach out to your adviser if you need any help figuring out how much to take.